Stock market today: Most of Wall Street climbs, while Boeing and crude oil prices tumble

 NEW YORK (AP) — Much of Wall Street is rising Monday, ahead of a week heavy with potentially market-moving reports toward the end of it.

-The S&P 500 was 0.5% higher in morning trading, coming off its first losing week in the last 10.
-The Nasdaq composite was up 1.1%, as of 10:45 a.m.
-Eastern time, while the Dow Jones Industrial Average was lagging the market with a loss of 57 points, or 0.2%.
+The S&P 500 was 0.6% higher in afternoon trading, coming off its first losing week in the last 10.
+The Nasdaq composite was up 1.3%, as of 12:33 p.m.
+Eastern time, while the Dow Jones Industrial Average was lagging the market with a loss of 77 points, or 0.2%.

 Boeing was dragging the Dow lower in its first trading after one of its jets suffered an inflight blowout over Oregon.
-It fell 7.1%.
-Spirit Aerosystems, which builds fuselages and other parts for Boeing, lost 9.2%.
+It fell 6.9%.
+Spirit AeroSystems, which builds fuselages and other parts for Boeing, lost 8.4%.

 But much of the rest of Wall Street was holding up better as easing Treasury yields relaxed the pressure on the stock market.